Apprenticeship Grants Canada at a Glance

 Who benefits from what — and why employer-side programs now dominate.

 The 2025 elimination of AIG, AIG-W, and ACG created a stark asymmetry: employer-side programs now deliver 5–15 times more non-repayable funding than apprentice-side programs.
-An Ontario employer receives $19,200+ in grants per apprentice, while the apprentice receives primarily loans and tax deductions.
+An Ontario employer can receive $17,000+ in grants per apprentice through the Achievement Incentive alone, while the apprentice receives primarily loans and tax deductions.
 This asymmetry means the financial case for hiring apprentices is stronger than ever for employers, but apprentices themselves bear more of the financial risk of training.

 Which programs require Red Seal designation, and which do not.